 Layla Moran said: ‘I am very pleased to have been invited to chair this APPG which will champion the conservation of the historic environment as a means to deliver successful places that are economically, environmentally and socially sustainable.’

-IHBC Chair David McDonald: ‘The APPG’s focus on ‘conservation, people and places’ represents the three pillars that can ensure a sustainable future following the pandemic.
+IHBC Chair David McDonald: ‘The APPG’s focus on ‘conservation, places and people’ represents the three pillars that can ensure a sustainable future following the pandemic.
 The APPG’s core aim is to help communities manage and benefit from local places and heritage, as powerful drivers for physical, social and economic sustainability, regeneration and progress.’

 …IHBC would like to thank our advisers across the whole process, Powerscourt…